 The associate of science is considered an academic degree and some students who earn an associate of science choose to continue their education in a bachelor's degree program.
 In South Carolina, the associate of applied science in the technology fields are consistent, in content, with an associate of science degrees offered in Virginia and North Carolina; however, due to state regulations, the degree conferred in these technology programs is the associate of applied science.
-The associate of applied science degree programs in all health science fields are considered terminal degrees without opportunity for transfer credit; however, students may enter bachelor's degrees with advanced standing for their earned work at the associate's level.
+The associate of applied science degrees without opportunity for transfer credit; however, students may enter bachelor's degrees with advanced standing for their earned work at the associate's level.